 Studying music gives you a mix of technical, social and business skills.
 Music is an opportunity to express yourself.
 You will gain skills of problem solving, research, creativity, planning, analytical and critical thinking.

 Studying music is a discipline and students need to be self-motivated in order to practice a musical instrument, record a musical instrument or create a composition using technology.

 Through music you will gain more confidence, composure under pressure, time management, communication, team and individual working ability.

 What will I study?

-The Rockschool (RSL) Music Practitioners Subsidiary Diploma Level 3 is the equivalent of one A level and is the perfect route into the music industry as a performer, song writer, producer or management roles.
-The course consists of a number of units graded Pass, Merit and Distinction ranging from recording studio experience to live performing, event management and instrumental skills development.
-There are two compulsory units consisting of Planning a Career in Music and either Live Musical Performance skills/ a set of compositions you make on the computer/multi track recording.
-This last unit is marked externally by an examiner.
-All other units are marked internally and the grades moderated by the exam board.
+NCFE, Applied General Certificate in Music Technology Level 3 is the equivalent of one A level and is the perfect route into the music industry as a producer, songwriter or musician.
+The course consists of a number of 6 units graded Pass, Merit and Distinction ranging from recording studio experience to composition to sound creation.
+All units are marked internally and externally by an examiner.

 You will need to be self-motivated, self-reliant and a good independent learner as the course is designed to set you up for a real career in the music industry.

 Throughout the course you will complete 6 units of work which are all coursework based.